silentDoc/processing_gfx/NoiseTheory/valuenoise.md

 Another feature that we want to obtain is the continuity and smoothness between lattices and smoothness.
 The cosine interpolator yields better results than a linear interpolator, providing results like this one:

 <img src="images/valueNoise1DStep2b.png" alt="Interpolation of the first 4 lattices of value noise" />

+I am choosing the cosine interpolator for now because it only depends on the 2 lattice points that bound the point to be interpolated and it is easily extensible in the 2D case.
+But the interpolation used on perlin noise is not the cosine interpolator as we will see.
+Just bear in mind that the use of `cosine interpolation` is a decision I made as a tradeoff of simplicity and acceptable results for now.

 <br/>
 <br/>